Policies and Frequently Asked Questions

 - We are seldom able to provide access to videos and other media for Non-UW customers.
 We will try to get them for current UW students, faculty and staff.

 - However, it is difficult and expensive to borrow media from other institutions.
-Due to budget restrictions, Interlibrary Loan now requires verification that media items are for course-related research.
+Please limit your requests for media to items related to coursework or instruction.
 Each Media request now costs the UW Libraries about $25 or more and most items are held by local or online commercial film rental companies, and public libraries.
 We appreciate your cooperation.

 - Alternate Sources for Media Items: